DnailZ/OldWebsite/_posts/2023-10-9-popl24-artifact.md

 The only file you need to download is `BitenArifact.ova`, you can download this file from [OneDrive](https://purdue0-my.sharepoint.com/:u:/g/personal/ding360_purdue_edu/EeAL4PYsLThDkEdLB_iLOLsBS0_6oVxFqA659VS0RPz89g?e=eTOsw1).

 The image can be loaded by VirtualBox 7.
+We recommend using at least 4 CPUs and at least 8 GB memory.

-It can be logged in using `username: virtualbox` and `password: changeme`.
+Once the VM starts, it can be logged in with `username: virtualbox` and `password: changeme` via SSH at localhost:2222.
+You can also use [VS Code Remote SSH](https://code.visualstudio.com/docs/remote/ssh) to connect to the VM.

 All related files are under the directory `/home/virtualbox/artifact`.
 Everything is installed in the VM, no need to run any compilation.